 Field of Work: Advancing the science of quality improvement research, evaluation, and training

 Quality improvement training is “an applied field that needs the tools that the projects in this program developed.
-If you’re going to evaluate these kinds of programs you’re going to need innovative tools.” — Lori Melichar, interim team director
+If you’re going to evaluate these kinds of programs you’re going to need innovative tools.” — Lori Melichar, director

 Problem Synopsis: While health care and public health workers have many opportunities to acquire quality improvement training, limited evidence exists about whether and how these training programs increase the ability of these individuals to successfully engage in work to improve health and health care.
 Information about the impact of such programs on organizational culture and patient outcomes also is scarce.